delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 Regarding the state, it is convenient to know which constructor has built the object, so that we can know at a glance which attributes it will contain.
-This is equivalent to determining which is the function whose `prototype` function is the **first link** in the prototype chain.
+This is equivalent to determining which is the function whose `prototype` property is the **first link** in the prototype chain.

 Given that the prototype objects come with a built in `constructor` property,